SuperOfficeDocs/superoffice-docs/docs/api/documents/services/configure-access.md

 ---
 title: config_document_services
 description: How to configure document access
+author: Tony Yates
+so.date: 06.11.2008
+keywords: SO_ARC
-author: {github-id}             # Your GitHub alias. so.date: so.topic: howto
+so.topic: howto
 so.category: document
 so.area: api-services
-keywords:
 ---

 # Configuring document access